Monday, July 27, 2020

 The Core Mechanic

 This mechanic is also used for characteristic rolls for anything but size.
 To translate the characteristics into d100 range, they are multiplied by 5.
-This is the analogue to ability checks.
+This is the analogous to ability checks.

 Skill checks may be easy or difficult.
 An easy check doubles your skill, a difficult one halves it.
 The rules award easy or difficult status to situations like D&D 5e does Advantage or Disadvantage, for example a backstab or sneak attack is an easy attack.
 (We used to just apply bonus percentages or penalties, which also works, and RuneQuest does so today, with +/- 20% or more).